 Table 2 reports the mean, median and standard deviation of responses to the questions on the use of online activities.
 Scores range from 1 to 5, where a score of 5 indicates an activity that is undertaken daily.
 Majority of the learners had experience in personal computer and Internet use, but were never trained by E-learning methods.
 The following section describes frequency of use of computer and internet features to assist them in their learning process.
 Most students send/receive e-mail at least once a week.
-Students view class bulletin and school homepage in weekly basis to keep themselves up-to-date on the class activities or school announcements.
+Students view the class bulletin and school homepage weekly to update themselves on class activities or school announcements.
 Other homepage activities were optional but nevertheless attracted significant student usage.
 As shown in Table 2, in order of greatest online activities usage were review lecture slides online, participate in online group discussion, browse other sites related to the subject and add related links to 'favorites'.
 The least undertaken activity is adding attachments to e-mail.